 Talk to your physical therapist here at Barkman & Smith Physical Therapy about when to start.
 Usually, patients begin physical therapy within the first 10 days after shoulder surgery.

 In the beginning, your physical therapy uses passive motion.
 This treatment focuses on keeping your shoulder muscles supple as your physical therapist carefully moves your arm for you.

 Once your initial healing stage is over, you start to rebuild your flexibility and strength with active motion.
 Your physical therapist instructs you on specific healing arm movements.
 Soon, you work to strengthen your shoulder with tailored resistance exercises.

 Your physical therapist also gives you daily at-home exercises to do between your regularly scheduled appointments.

 The healing process generally takes a few months after surgery, but you should see regular progress.

 If you experience some shoulder pain after surgery, it is possible to find relief.
 Physical therapy can help to speed your recovery and relieve post-surgery pain.
-Contact us at Barkman & Smith Physical Therapy in Bedford, Irving, Alliance Forth Worth, and we’ll help!
+Contact us at Barkman & Smith Physical Therapy in Bedford, Alliance Forth Worth, and we’ll help!